 See your data in Data Studio

-To see your Data Studio traffic data in Data Studio, just make a new data source using the Analytics property you set up for that purpose.
+To see your Data Studio traffic data in Data Studio, create a Google Analytics data source connected to the Universal Analytics property you set up for that purpose.
 Voilà!
-Beautiful, shareable reports that track your beautiful shareable reports!
+Beautiful, shareable reports that measure your beautiful shareable reports!

-Currently, Google Analytics tracking in Data Studio does not include the following:
+Currently, Google Analytics measurement in Data Studio does not include the following:

 - Custom dimensions and custom metrics

 It is not currently possible to distinguish between report viewers who are internal to your organization vs. those who are external.